Top UN court opens hearings on South Africa's allegation that Israel is committing genocide in Gaza

 Israel’s offensive has killed more than 23,200 Palestinians in Gaza, according to the Health Ministry in Hamas-run Gaza.
 About two-thirds of the dead are women and children, health officials say.
 The death toll does not distinguish between combatants and civilians.

 In the Oct.
-7 attack, in which Hamas fighters stormed through several communities in Israel and killed some 1,200 people, mainly civilians.
+7 attack, Hamas fighters stormed through several communities in Israel and killed some 1,200 people, mainly civilians.
 They abducted around 250 others, nearly half of whom have been released.

 U.S. Secretary of State Antony Blinken dismissed the case as “ meritless ” during a visit to Tel Aviv on Tuesday.